 Cheryl Batagol, Chairman

-Ms Cheryl Batagol is Chairperson of the CRC for Water Sensitive Cities.
-With more than 40 years of experience in environmental leadership, Ms Batagol brings governance skills through her numerous roles on a range of government and commercial boards including currently, Chairman of the Environment Protection Authority Victoria and a Board Member of the Fishermans Bend Development Board; and formerly, Chair of Melbourne Water, Deputy Chair of Sustainability Victoria, and member of the Victorian Catchment Management Council.
+Ms Cheryl Batagol is Chair of the CRC for Water Sensitive Cities.
+With more than 40 years of experience in environmental leadership, Ms Batagol brings governance skills through her numerous roles on a range of government and commercial boards including currently, Chairperson of the Environment Protection Authority Victoria and a Board Member of the Fishermans Bend Development Board; and formerly, Chair of Melbourne Water, Deputy Chair of Sustainability Victoria, and member of the Victorian Catchment Management Council.
 Cheryl is a past recipient of the Centenary Medal (Australian Government) for her services to the water industry (City West Water) and sustainability (EcoRecycle Victoria), and the John Guice award (Australian Waste Management Association) for service to the waste management industry.
 In 2017, Monash University awarded Cheryl an Honorary Doctorate of Laws (honoris causa) in recognition of her achievements.
 Cheryl also received a Public Service Medal in the 2018 Australia Day Honours, recognising her outstanding public service to environmental protection and sustainability in Victoria.

 Professor Rob Skinner, Deputy Chairman